Time tracking with GPS is permitted

 The app does not collect data all the time, but always selectively as you enter it.

-Your data protection officer will also want to know what personal data is created when an app is used to record data – for example, when employees record their Time tracking expenses and other things such as photo Photo documentation of defects and feed them into the system.
+Your data protection officer will want to know what personal data is collected when using the Time tracking app with GPS – for example, when employees record their Time trackingexpenses and other things such as Photo documentation of defects into the system.

 We work according to the principle of data minimization

-In principle, you should always enter into a data processing agreement (DPA) with your software provider in accordance with the EU General Data Protection Regulation (GDPR).
+You should always enter into a contract data processing agreement (DPA) with your software provider in accordance with the EU General Data Protection Regulation (GDPR).
+This also applies to Time tracking with GPS, as location data is involved here.
 This is because every company that has personal data processed by a service provider is obliged to do so.
 At 123onsite, we generally enter into this agreement with our customers.

 The transfer of data from the app to the system is often perceived as insecure.
-But all data is encrypted during transmission.
+However, all data is transmitted in encrypted form.
 This means that there is no risk that this communication can be read.

 How you organize your workflow, how your employees use the app and what it captures should be well communicated.